Do you really need to add one more automation campaign to your email marketing strategy? If it’s an onboarding email, we say yes!

 If you’re not sure what an onboarding email is, much less how to craft one, you’re in the right place.
-Read on, and you’ll learn everything you need to know.
-We’re going to discuss onboarding emails and their value.
-We’ll then go on to highlight some examples from which to take inspiration.
+Discover onboarding email campaigns, their value, and inspiring examples.

 What are Onboarding Emails?

 Modern brands understand the importance of customer experience (CX).
-CX is the sum total of a customer’s perceptions of a business, built up from all their interactions with that firm.
+CX is the sum of perceptions of the business, built over the customer lifecycle.

 Onboarding emails get sent straight after a new customer buys a product or — more often — signs up to a service.
 They immediately show a customer that the brand in question appreciates their business.